 imagery, weather observations, radar and meteorological analysis.

-Scattered moderate convection is noted where the wave meets the
+Scattered moderate convection is observed with this wave between

-A tropical wave is moving across the eastern Caribbean.
-Its axis
+A tropical wave is in the west-central Caribbean with axis along

 GULF OF MEXICO...